Sheila Eyberg

-Sheila Eyberg is a professor at the University of Florida where she is a part of the Department of Clinical and Health Psychology.
-Eyberg was born on 1944, in Omaha, Nebraska to Clarence George and Geraldine Elizabeth Eyberg.
+Sheila Eyberg is a professor emeritus at the University of Florida where she is a part of the Department of Clinical and Health Psychology.
+Eyberg was born in 1944, in Omaha, Nebraska to Clarence George and Geraldine Elizabeth Eyberg.
 She is recognized for developing parent–child interaction therapy.
 She is the President and CEO of the PCIT International.

 Eyberg received numerous awards including the 2009 Trailblazer Award from the Child and Family Special Interest Group of the Association for Cognitive and BehavioralTherapies, 2008 Nicholas Hobbs Award from the Society for Children and Family Policy and Practice, 2008 Distinguished Career Award from the Society of Clinical Child & Adolescent Psychology, 2007 Distinguished Contributions to Education and Training Award from the American Psychological Association, and 2006 Atlantic Coast Social Behavioral and Economic Sciences Alliance Research Award from the University of Florida.
 Eyberg have published and reviewed many articles throughout her career, and one of the most well known book she published was "Parent-Child Interaction Therapy Protocol" the 2011 edition.